hwhelchel/too-slow/README.md

 #### Active Record Query Interface
 - What are the differences between #count, #size, #length?
-- Implement three features that would benefit from each method.
+- Implement a feature that would benefit from each method.

 #### Profiling - New Relic
-- Most shops use New Relic for production app monitoring.
-Create a test account and implement the newrelic_rpm gem on our application.
+- Many shops use New Relic for production app monitoring.
-- Learn something cool about New Relic to share with the group.
+- Implement the newrelic_rpm gem on our application.

 ##### Note